In News

 by Claudia Sherman

 Shana Erenberg, Ph.D., is co-founder and president of the Board of Directors of the Libenu Foundation in Chicago.
-Libenu Foundation is a not-for-profit organization that addresses the urgent residential needs of Jewish adults with disabilities and provides the clients with opportunities to live independent, meaningful lives as members of the Chicago Jewish community.
+Libenu Foundation is a not-for-profit organization that addresses the urgent residential needs of Jewish adults with disabilities and provides the residents with opportunities to live independent, meaningful lives as members of the Chicago Jewish community.

 Dr. Erenberg provides consult services to communities across the United States that wish to start similar projects in their cities.
 Through the generosity of the Glazer Family Endowment Fund and the Aaron H. and Ruth Somberg Krantz Endowment Fund of the JFO Foundation, Dr. Erenberg will spend Tuesday and Wednesday, May 27 and 28, in Omaha speaking to teachers of Omaha and Lincoln synagogue religious schools, the Pennie Z. Davis Child Development Center, and Friedel Jewish Academy.
 She will also talk with families of Jewish adults who have developmental disabilities and live in Omaha and Lincoln.